GiulioRossetti/ndlib/docs/reference/models/epidemics/Threshold.rst

 Example
 -------

-In the code below is shown an example of istantiation and execution of a Threshold model simultion on a random graph: we set the initial set of infected nodes as 1% of the overall population, and assign a threshold of 0.25 to all the nodes.
+In the code below is shown an example of instantiation and execution of a Threshold model simulation on a random graph: we set the initial set of infected nodes as 1% of the overall population, and assign a threshold of 0.25 to all the nodes.

 .. code-block:: python